libbyshoop/csinparallel/modules/HeterogeneousProgramming/source/CodingAndCompiling/CodingAndCompiling.rst

 Activity 1: Vector Addition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Download the source code to do this activity:
+	:download:`download CUDA program <vecadd_todo.cu>`

+	:download:`download MPI program <vecadd_todo.c>`

-In this activity, we are going to compute vector addition by using hybrid programming model, CUDA and MPI.
+In this activity, we are going to compute vector addition by using a hybrid programming model with CUDA and MPI.
 Vector addition is very simple and easy.
 Suppose we have vector *A* and vector *B*, and both have the same length.
 To add vector *A* and *B*, we just add the corresponding elements of *A* and *B*.
 This results a new vector of the same length.

 :Comments on CUDA Program: